molybdenum-99/mediawiktory/README.md

-# MediaWiktory -- The MediaWiki Client
+# MediaWiktory, The MediaWiki Client

 **MediaWiktory** is MediaWiki API client that doesn't suck.
 No, seriously.